 You can expect the following programme of events:

-Please note that sessions will typically be run on a weekday at a time outside of normal school hours (after 4pm).
+Please note that sessions will run outside of school hours, typically 5-6pm.

 How you can get involved

 To be eligible to sign up for these sessions, you must be attending a UK state school.